 2 It was mentioned during the design that an improvement of the QUEST functionality could be to introduce a QUEST semi-automatic mode of operation.
 The purpose of this mode would be to gain trust in the QUEST functionality prior running it in automatic mode.
 As a preparation for running QUEST in automatic mode in real time, CMP would be performed to fine tune the QUEST PROFILEs, QUEST would then be run in a 'semi-automatic' mode.
 This mode refers to running QUEST in real time where QUEST suggests the adjustment of voltage control techniques but without applying that adjustment in the field.
-After observing the QUEST operation in semi-automatic mode and gaining trust in its operation, the next step would be to run it the status of QUEST's operation.
-As it can be seen from the example provided in Figure 4-6 - QUEST Control & Monitoring - QUEST Control, the QUEST status is Active.
+After observing the QUEST operation in semi-automatic mode and gaining trust in its operation, the next step would be to run it in automatic mode.
+This was mentioned only as potential enhancement that could be provided within some future version of QUEST overarching software.